🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 What is a Software Engineer and what do they do?

-A Software Engineer designs, develops, tests, and maintains software applications and systems.
+A Software Engineer is someone who designs, develops, tests, and maintains software applications and systems.

 • Software Applications are the programs you interact with daily.
 Things like Instagram, Spotify, or the less sexy but equally as important (especially in the business world), Microsoft Office (Excel, Word, etc.)